How Can I Run a Command after Boot/Startup in Linux?

 Conclusion

-In this article, you found the answer to the question of ”How Can I Run a Command after Boot/Startup in Linux?”.
-Seven different methods were discussed to help you find the best and most suitable way of executing a command or script at reboot or startup in Linux.
+The methods of Linux run shell script on startup help you find the most suitable way of executing a command or script at reboot or startup in Linux.